Skip to main content

 When approved, operator can call option.transferFrom(owner, to, amount) on any option created by that factory without needing individual ERC20 approvals.
 Used by the RFQ settlement contract and other trading venues.

-If the sender has opted into auto-mint / auto-redeem (next section), the transfer can additionally mint or burn pairs on the fly, assuming the sender has enough collateral.
+If the sender has opted into auto-mint / auto-burn (next section), the transfer can additionally mint or burn pairs on the fly, assuming the sender has enough collateral.

 Standard ERC20 transfers assume the sender has tokens and the receiver just credits them.
 For an options protocol, that's inflexible — a market maker often wants to sell options they haven't minted yet, and it would be unscalable to pre-mint 100 variations of options (strikes, expirations).